Hanoi: Economy

-After the economic reforms that initiated economic growth, Hanoi's appearance has also changed significantly, especially in recent years.
-Infrastructure is constantly being upgraded, with new roads and an improved public transportation system.
-Hanoi has allowed many fast-food chains into the city, such as McDonald's, Lotteria, Pizza Hut, KFC, Popeyes, Domino's Pizza, Jolibee and others.
+Infrastructure is being upgraded, with new roads and an improved public transportation system.
+Hanoi has allowed fast-food chains into the city, such as McDonald's, Lotteria, Pizza Hut, KFC, Popeyes, Domino's Pizza, Jolibee and others.
 Locals in Hanoi perceive the ability to purchase "fast-food" as an indication of luxury and permanent fixtures.
-Similarly, city officials are motivated by food safety concerns and their aspirations for a "modern" city to replace the 67 traditional food markets with 1,000 supermarkets by 2025.
-This is likely to increase consumption of less nutritious foods, as traditional markets are key for consumption of fresh rather than processed foods.
+City officials are motivated by food safety concerns and their aspirations for a "modern" city to replace the 67 traditional food markets with 1,000 supermarkets by 2025.

 The Hanoi Stock Exchange in downtown Hanoi.

 Over three-quarters of the jobs in Hanoi are state-owned.
-Nine percent of jobs are provided by collectively owned organizations and 13.3% of jobs are in the private sector.
-The structure of employment has been changing rapidly as state-owned institutions downsize and private enterprises grow.
+9% of jobs are provided by collectively owned organizations and 13.3% of jobs are in the private sector.
+The structure of employment has been changing as state-owned institutions downsize and private enterprises grow.
 Hanoi has in-migration controls which allow the city to accept only people who add skills to Hanoi's economy.
 A 2006 census found that 5,600 rural produce vendors exist in Hanoi, with 90% of them coming from surrounding rural areas.
-These numbers indicate the much greater earning potential in urban rather than in rural spaces.
+These numbers indicate the greater earning potential in urban rather than in rural spaces.
 The uneducated, rural, and mostly female street vendors are depicted as participants of "microbusiness" and local grassroots economic development by business reports.
 In July 2008, Hanoi's city government devised a policy to partially ban street vendors and side-walk based commerce on 62 streets due to concerns about public health and "modernizing" the city's image to attract foreigners.
-Many foreigners believe that the vendors add a traditional and nostalgic aura to the city, although street vending was much less common prior to the 1986 Đổi Mới policies.
-The vendors have not able to form effective resistance tactics to the ban and remain embedded in the dominant capitalist framework of modern Hanoi.
+Some foreigners believe that the vendors add a traditional and nostalgic aura to the city.
+The vendors have not able to form effective resistance tactics to the ban and remain embedded in the dominant capitalist framework of Hanoi.

 Hanoi is part of the Maritime Silk Road that runs from the Chinese coast through the Strait of Malacca towards the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe and the North Sea.